RalphTro/gs1-epc-digitallink-translator/README.md

-# GS1-EPC-DigitalLink-URI-Translator
+# GS1 EPC URI - Digital Link Web URI Translator
-Python script that translates EPC URIs and EPC Class URIs into their corresponding canonical GS1 Digital Link URI equivalents
+Python script that translates EPC URIs and EPC Class URIs into their corresponding canonical GS1 Digital Link Web URI equivalents

 ## Introduction
-The EPC Tag Data Standard defines the **EPC ‘Pure Identity’ URI** that SHOULD be used in **EPCIS**, GS1’s core standard for supply chain visibility.
+The **EPC Pure Identity URI** (or simply EPC URI) is a universal identifier for any physical or digital object such as products, assets, logistics units, or documents.
+It is the preferred way within information systems to denote specific objects.
+Applications based on **EPCIS**, GS1’s core standard for supply chain visibility, SHOULD use this syntax.
 It takes the form of a Uniform Resource Name (URN), which, taking the example of an SGTIN (= Serialised Global Trade Item Number) looks sth. like this: <i>urn:epc:<i>id</i>:sgtin:4012345.011111.987</i>.
-The EPC is a universal identifier for any physical or digital object, e.g. products, assets, logistics units, parties or locations.

-The GS1 Digital Link Standard is another GS1 URI syntax and especially enables web requests through embedding GS1 keys and further attributes into a web-friendly syntax.
+A GS1 Digital Link Web URI is another GS1 URI, introduced especially to enable web requests through embedding GS1 keys and descriptive attributes into a web-friendly syntax.
 It SHOULD NOT be used in EPCIS for the purpose of identifying objects, locations, or parties.
-It takes the form of a Web URI, which, taking the above example, looks like this: ...
+It takes the form of a Web URI, which, taking the above example, looks like this: <i>https://id.gs1.org/01/04012345111118/21/987</i>.

 ## Supported EPC/EPC Class URIs